Norbiros/Norbiros/README.md

 # Hello World 👋

 ## 😄 About me:
 I am Norbiros.
 I live in Poland.
-I have 3 years of programming experience! <br>
+I have 3.5 years of programming experience! <br>
 I know languages like Java, Kotlin, JS, TS, Python, C++ and Scratch :D<br/>
-I also know how to write plugins and mods (forge, fabric) for minecraft My favourite IDEs are Intelij IDEA and Webstorm! <br>
+My favourite IDEs are from JetBrains! <br>

 ## 🔭 I’m currently working on:
 <a href="https://github.com/ScratchAddons/ScratchAddons">ScratchAddons</a> - the best browser extension for Scratch<br>
 <a href="https://github.com/ScratchAddons/RadioBonPage">RadioBonPage</a> and <a href="https://github.com/ScratchAddons/RadioBON-API">RadioBonApi</a> - my school projects<br>
-<a href="https://github.com/ScratchAddons/SpaceMC-EU">SpaceMC</a> - plugins for minecraft server
+<a href="https://github.com/ScratchAddons/SpaceMC-EU">SpaceMC</a> - plugins for minecraft server<br>
 <a href="https://github.com/SiusiakDevelopers">FanthTeam</a> - projects for FanthCode and FanthPlay

 ## 📯 How to reach me: